SimoneParvizi/ML-EEG-eyes-model/README.md

-# ML EEG eyes model

-Download the ReadME.pdf for a detailed description of the project
+# Download the ReadME.pdf for a detailed description of the project